-Knowing whether or not to use a pre-workout formula is a crucial aspect of becoming more fit after the age of fifty.
+Knowing whether or not to use a pre-workout formula is a crucial aspect of getting into shape – especially after the age of fifty.

-What follows is your complete guide to pre-workout – including how to determine if pre-workout is an intelligent choice for you, how long pre-workout lasts, and how to avoid the itching or tingling that can accompany pre-workout.
+What follows is your complete guide to pre-workout.
+This article helps you determine if pre-workout is an intelligent choice for you, how to get the most performance and benefits from your pre-workout, how long pre-workout lasts, and how to avoid the itching or tingling that can accompany pre-workout.

-Additionally, there are specific health considerations that you’ll need to understand fully before trying pre-workout, and those are revealed below.
+Additionally, there are specific health considerations that you’ll need to understand fully before trying pre-workout, and those are outlined below.

 Pre-workout is a supplement – usually a loose-powder formula that you mix in water – taken to improve athletic performance.